jdx/mise/README.md

 Lastly, there is `rtx doctor` which will show diagnostic information and any warnings about issues detected with your setup.
 If you submit a bug report, please include the output of `rtx doctor`.

+### New version of a tool is not available

+There are 2 places that versions are cached so a brand new release might not appear right away.

+The first is that the rtx CLI caches versions for 24 hours.
+This can be cleared with `rtx cache clear`.

+The second uses the [rtx-versions](https://github.com/jdx/rtx-versions) repo as a centralized place to list all of the versions of most plugins.
+This is intended to speed up rtx and also get around GitHub rate limits when querying for new versions.
+Check that repo for your plugin to see if it has an updated version.
+This service can be disabled by setting `RTX_USE_VERSIONS_HOST=0`.

 ### Windows support?